Bad Moon: Plot

-The sheriff questions Janet about Thor and informs her of the salesman being attacked by a wild animal; his mutilated body was found near her property.
-She asks if it could have been a wolf, but the sheriff dismisses it and advises her to send Thor to the dog pound.
+The next morning, the sheriff questions Janet about Thor, informing her of the salesman's death - his mutilated body was found near her property - and advises Janet to send Thor to the dog pound.
 Not believing Thor could be the killer, she confronts Ted, who provokes Thor to attack him.
 As a result, Thor is taken to the pound.
-Ted urinates on Thor's doghouse and is hostile towards Brett.
+Ted declares victory by urinating on Thor's doghouse, and becomes hostile towards Brett.

-That night, Janet confronts Ted in the woods.
-He accuses her of not listening to his warnings and knowing the truth all along.
-As he transforms, she flees back to the house and retrieves a revolver hidden in the kitchen.
+That night, Janet follows Ted into the woods, finding him mid-transformation.
+As he taunts Janet for ignoring his warnings, despite knowing the truth, she flees back to the house to retrieve a revolver hidden in the kitchen.
 Meanwhile, Brett manages to sneak out and free Thor from the dog pound.
 Thor returns home just as Ted is about to attack Janet.
 A vicious fight ensues, ending with Ted throwing Thor across the room, seemingly killing him.
-Brett, having returned home, is nearly strangled by Ted, but Janet fires several rounds into him.
+Ted nearly strangles Brett, who has just returned home, but Janet fires several rounds into him.
 Then, Thor throws himself at Ted, knocking them both through the window and into the yard.
-Ted, severely injured, retreats into the woods, but Thor tracks him until sunrise.
-Ted, now human, emerges from behind a tree and tells a reluctant Thor to "do it.”
-Thor kills Ted.
-After, Janet apologizes to Thor for taking him to the pound.
-Suddenly, Thor as a werewolf growls at her, but it turns out to be a nightmare; Janet, Brett, and Thor are healing from their ordeal.
+Ted, severely injured, retreats into the woods, with Thor tracking him until sunrise.
+Ted, now human, goads Thor into killing him.
+Some time later, Janet thanks Thor for saving their lives.
+Suddenly, Thor transforms into a werewolf, waking Janet up; while the moment is revealed to be a nightmare, Thor's true fate is left ambiguous.